sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

             - To enable L1 Regularization, set the scale value to more than 0.
 If set to 0, the L1 Regularization won't be used.
             - To enable L1 Regularization, this following command line is an example:
                 ```
-                --l1_regular=0.001 \
+                --l1_regular='0.001' \
                 ```
+    - **Added Cyclical Learning Rate**
+        - To enable **Cyclical Learning Rate**, set the value for lower-bound, upper-bound, and step size.
+        - This following command line is an example:
+                ```
+                --clr_hparams='lower_bound=0.00025,upper_bound=0.001,step_size=470' \
+                ```
 - **performance_rnn_train.py**
-    - Added command line flags for Early Stopping, Rhythm Loss, Harmonic Progression Loss, and L1 Regularization, so they can be controlled manually.
+    - Added command line flags for Early Stopping, Rhythm Loss, Harmonic Progression Loss, L1 Regularization, and Cyclical Learning Rate, so they can be controlled manually.
-    - Added the **parse_early_stopping_params** function to parse a string containing Early Stopping parameters.
-    - Modified the **main** function so that the flags and the added function can work properly.

 ## Further Use
 You can look at this page for the tutorial on how to use the Performance RNN